coderefinery/manuals/team-leaders.md

   someone to change their practices is much harder when they think you disdain them.
-- Dive into **complex or detailed technical discussion** with the one or two people in the audience who have advanced knowledge and may not actually need to be at the workshop.
+- Dive into **complex or detailed technical discussion** with the one or two people in the audience/team who have advanced knowledge and may not actually need to be at the workshop.
 - **Pretend to know more than you do**.
 People will actually trust you more if you are frank about the limitations of your knowledge, and will be more likely to